non-npc/No-WEBP/INSTALLATION_GUIDE.md

 2. **Configure Settings**
    - ✅ Enable WebP/AVIF blocking (should be on by default)
    - ✅ Enable URL parameter rewriting (optional, recommended)
+   - Review the default allowlist (Reddit is pre-configured since it only serves WebP)
-   - Add any sites to allowlist if needed (see below)
+   - Add any additional sites to allowlist if needed

 ## Testing the Extension